Mexico's former safety chief goes on trial in US drug case - NewsBreak

 He said that while García Luna portrayed himself to both countries as a drug enforcement hero, he saw to it that the cartel got information on investigations, smooth passage for its cocaine through police checkpoints, and police escorts — and sometimes even badges — for cartel members.
 Officers hand-delivered drug shipments from airports and acted as mercenaries to kill people whom the cartels wanted gone, Pilmar said.

+García Luna has said it is “false, defamatory and perjury to say that I have ever received any material goods from any person, police officer or criminal group.”

-García Luna’s lead lawyer, César de Castro, told jurors that the government’s case rested on “rumors, speculation and the words of some of the biggest criminals in the world.”
+His lead lawyer, César de Castro, told jurors that the government's case rested on “rumors, speculation and the words of some of the biggest criminals in the world” — cartel members set to testify against him.

 “No money, no photos, no video, no texts, no emails, no recordings, no documents — no credible, believable evidence that Genaro García Luna helped the cartel,” the lawyer said in his opening statement.
-He described the case as “a very public and angry display” by a U.S. government that is forsaking a onetime drug-fighting partner whose diligent work made him enemies: corrupt police officers, politicians who opposed the anti-drug war, and cartels.
-Traffickers are taking the stand to lessen their own punishments and exact revenge, the attorney argued.
+He described the case as “a very public and angry display” by a U.S. government that is forsaking a onetime drug-fighting partner.

-During all these alleged episodes in the early 2000s, García Luna headed the federal police force — and got payoffs from the Sinaloa group, according to Villarreal Barragan.
-He described García Luna picking up duffel bags full of cash at a Mexico City safe house and collecting $14 million in cardboard boxes at a warehouse full of cocaine that police had seized from the Gulf gang and turned over to its Sinaloa rivals.

-Cartel leaders viewed García Luna as “the best investment they had,” said Villarreal Barragan, who pleaded guilty himself to drug trafficking.
-García Luna’s lawyers haven’t yet had their turn to question him.
+De Castro said García Luna's diligent pursuit of drug gangs made him a wide range of enemies, including cartels, corrupt police officers and politicians who opposed the anti-drug war he was helping to carry out.
+The lawyer argued that the cartel members who are set to take the stand are lying to lessen their own sentences and exact revenge on a government official they see as responsible for their apprehension.

-García Luna led Mexico’s Federal Investigation Agency from 2001 to 2005, then served as secretary of public security to then-President Felipe Calderon from 2006 to 2012.
+Trained as an engineer, García Luna worked in Mexico's national security and law enforcement agencies for over 20 years.
+He eventually led Mexico’s Federal Investigation Agency from 2001 to 2005, then served as secretary of public security to then-President Felipe Calderon from 2006 to 2012.

-García Luna was seen as the point man in Calderon’s bloody war on cartels and as a key ally in a U.S. anti-drug-trafficking initiative that started in former President George W. Bush’s administration and provided Mexico’s police with equipment, technology and training.
+As public safety chief, García Luna was seen as the point man in Calderon's bloody war on cartels and as a key ally in a U.S. initiative that started in former President George W. Bush's administration and provided Mexico's police with equipment, technology and training to try to stanch the flow of drugs across the border.
 Photos shown in court depict García Luna with former U.S. President Barack Obama, former Secretary of State Hillary Clinton, former Sen. John McCain and other high-ranking officials.

-But García Luna also was dogged by allegations of ties to drug traffickers.
+But García Luna also was dogged for years by allegations that he had ties to drug traffickers.

 García Luna, who moved to Miami after leaving his government post, was arrested in 2019 in Texas and has since been held without bail in a federal lockup.
 He has pleaded not guilty to charges of drug trafficking and engaging in a continuing criminal enterprise.
 The 54-year-old could face decades in prison if convicted.

-Current Mexican President Andrés Manuel López Obrador, a leftist, has welcomed the trial, which could spotlight corruption on a conservative predecessor’s watch.
+Current Mexican President Andrés Manuel López Obrador , a leftist, has welcomed the trial, which could spotlight corruption on a conservative predecessor's watch.
+He also has pointedly suggested that Washington investigate its own law enforcement officials who worked with García Luna.

+Mexico has said in the past that its officials should be tried at home if accused of corruption.
+The U.S. was asked in 2020 to extradite García Luna to face charges of illegal enrichment, but the Mexican government hasn't exerted the same pressure as it did to truncate a U.S. prosecution of a former Mexican defense secretary accused of taking bribes to protect the H-2 cartel.
+He was returned to Mexico in 2020 and quickly cleared.
+At the time, the foreign secretary cast García Luna's case in a different light, noting that he had been living in the U.S.

 García Luna is being tried in the same Brooklyn federal courthouse where Guzman was convicted of running a sprawling international drug-smuggling operation for decades.